- Safety and Health Topics

 - Safe Nail Salon Project.
 Boston Public Health Commission.
 The goal of the Boston Safe Nail Salons Project is to protect workers and the public from exposure to hazardous chemicals and air pollution in nail salons.

-- Safety and Health Hazards in Nail Salons [502 KB PDF, 2 pages].
+- Safety and Health Hazards in Nail Salons.
 Oregon OSHA Fact Sheet Plus.
 Describes the potential hazards of chemicals used in nail salons and what workers and nail salon owners can do to minimize exposure.

 - Asthma and Allergies.
 National Institute for Occupational Safety and Health (NIOSH) Workplace Safety and Health Topic.
 Gives information about workplace conditions that can cause occupational asthma and how to prevent occupational asthma.

-- Health Hazard Evaluation, The Grand Experience Salon [229 KB PDF, 21 pages].
+- Health Hazard Evaluation, The Grand Experience Salon.
 National Institute for Occupational Safety and Health (NIOSH), (1998).
 Describes a National Institute for Occupational Safety and Health (NIOSH) investigation of the hazards found inside a specific nail salon and recommendations for preventing those hazards.

-- Health Hazard Evaluation, Haute Nails [167 KB PDF, 19 pages].
+- Health Hazard Evaluation, Haute Nails.
 National Institute for Occupational Safety and Health (NIOSH), (1992).
 Describes a National Institute for Occupational Safety and Health (NIOSH) investigation of the hazards found inside a specific nail salon and recommendations for preventing those hazards.

-- Health Hazard Evaluation, Tina and Angela's Nail Salon [176 KB PDF, 10 pages].
+- Health Hazard Evaluation, Tina and Angela's Nail Salon.
 National Institute for Occupational Safety and Health (NIOSH), (1992).
 Describes a National Institute for Occupational Safety and Health (NIOSH) investigation of the hazards found inside a specific nail salon and recommendations for preventing those hazards.

 - Indoor Environmental Quality.
 National Institute for Occupational Safety and Health (NIOSH) Workplace Safety and Health Topics.
 Gives information about the hazards in an indoor work environment and how to reduce exposure to them.

-- Occupational Asthma Safety and Health Topics Page.
+- Occupational Asthma.
 OSHA.
-Gives safety and health information about the causes and health effects of occupational asthma and possible solutions.
+Discusses the causes and health effects of occupational asthma and possible solutions.

-- Personal Protective Equipment Safety and Health Topics Page.
+- Personal Protective Equipment.
 OSHA.
-Gives safety and health information about personal protective equipment (PPE) that is designed to prevent or lessen the severity of injuries to workers when other solutions are unavailable or do not help to lessen exposures to acceptable levels.
+Includes information about personal protective equipment (PPE) that is designed to prevent or lessen the severity of injuries to workers when other solutions are unavailable or do not help to lessen exposures to acceptable levels.

-- Ventilation Safety and Health Topics Page.
+- Ventilation.
 OSHA.
-Gives safety and health information about ventilation in the workplace.
+Discusses ventilation in the workplace.
 Ventilation is one of the most common engineering controls used to control chemical hazards in the workplace.

 Help for Nail Salon Owners and Employers